 As with most things related to ad monetization, the reality is a little more complex.
 Refreshing ad units can increase revenue, but it can also have the opposite effect – or even get you banned if you do it wrong.

 Policy varies between AdSense and AdX when it comes to ad refreshes.
 The short version is that AdSense is mostly against it, whilst AdX allows it if you declare it.
 Let’s look at both cases in more detail:

 Refreshing AdSense ads

-Generally, the rule here is “don’t”.
+Generally, the rule here is don’t refresh.
 The exception is when the ad refresh is user-initiated.
 This means that you can load a new ad into a unit when the user interacts with the page, but can’t reload based just on elapsed time.
 An example of an valid refresh would be triggering a new ad request as the user clicked through a slideshow.
 If that slideshow was automatic (requiring no user interaction) then the refresh wouldn’t be allowed.
 This is one reason why publishers opt for Ad Exchange over AdSense – read on.

 The wording of some articles on the DFP help pages often confuse publishers on this issue, but AdSense policy is quite clear: